Introduction

 Both create a new contract on-chain, but the address where the contract is deployed differs between them.

-– Classic Deployment
+CREATE – Classic Deployment

 - Usage: